Deepest Voting: a new way of electing: Introduction

 The paper is organized as follows.
-Section~\ref{sec:voting} recalls the definition of Balinski and Laraki's grading model \cite{Balinski2007}.
-In Section~\ref{sec:depth}, we recall the statistical notion of depth function which will help us to determine the innermost voter, knowing that there is an infinity of ways of choosing the center of a scatterplot.
+Section~\ref{sec:voting} recalls the definition of \cite{Balinski2007}'s grading model.
+In Section~\ref{sec:depth}, we recall the statistical notion of depth function which will help us to determine the innermost voter, knowing that there are many ways of choosing the ``center" of a scatter plot.
 Each way of choosing it corresponds to a new member of the family of social decision functions.
 We next give the definition of the deepest voting process.
-We study some of its interesting properties for a given family of depth functions in Section~\ref{sec:wLp}.
+We show in Section \ref{sec:conditions} that main usual conditions on voting processes --non-dictatorship, universality, unanimity-- are satisfied by classical depth functions.
+We also characterize monotonicity and independence to irrelevant alternatives with respect to the behavior of the depth functions.
+We establish that some usual depth functions such as halfspace or projection, do not lead to monotone voting procedures, which seems a main drawback.
+Finally, we study some interesting properties for a given family of depth functions in Section~\ref{sec:wLp}.
+This family includes, to our knowledge, all grading-based voting processes, namely, majority judgment, range voting and approval voting.
+We show that voting processes of this family may suffer from {Condorcet winner, Condorcet looser, reinforcement and no-show paradoxes}.
+We provide a discussion about the pertinence of viewing these properties as paradoxes in the grading-based context.
 All the proofs are given in the Appendix.